In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Is the use of therapeutic hormonal treatment, for example prostaglandins to treat metritis, allowed in dairy animals?
 If so, what are the restrictions and withdrawal times?
 (78.1)

-Therapeutic use of hormones such as prostaglandin which is not listed on the PSL is permitted when treatments listed in the PSL are unlikely to be effective, and preventive measures have failed.
+Therapeutic use of hormones such as prostaglandin which is not listed in CAN/CGSB-32.311 is permitted when listed treatments are unlikely to be effective, and preventive measures have failed.
 A 14-day withdrawal period must be observed.
-If the prostaglandin is used in such a manner, as per 6.6.3, the animal is not eligible for use as organic meat, but this event is not counted as one of the dairy animal “treatments” referred to in 6.6.10 c) or 6.6.10 e, or 6.6.10 f).
-That “two-treatment” restriction only applies to treatments of antibiotics and parasiticides (as clarified in the 2020 COS).
+If the prostaglandin is used in such a manner, as per Clause 6.6.3, the animal is not eligible for use as organic meat, but this event is not counted as one of the dairy animal “treatments” referred to in Clauses 6.6.10 c), e), or f).
+That “two-treatment” restriction only applies to treatments of antibiotics and parasiticides.

 Yes.
-6.6.3 specifies that hormones are acceptable when the use is therapeutic, not preventive.
+Clause 6.6.3 specifies that hormones are acceptable when the use is therapeutic, not preventive.
 For oxytocin, the animal does not lose status as organic meat.
 The withdrawal time is double what is stated on the label or 14 days, whichever is longer.
-See PSL Table 5.3 Oxytocin and 6.6.10 d) – 32.310.
+See Table 5.3 Oxytocin in CAN/CGSB-32.311 and Clause 6.6.10 d) in CAN/CGSB-32.310.

 Medical treatments – Dairy animals #